rust-lang/book/src/ch10-01-syntax.md

 ### Performance of Code Using Generics

 You might be wondering whether there is a runtime cost when using generic type parameters.
-The good news is that using generic types won't make your run any slower than it would with concrete types.
+The good news is that using generic types won't make your program run any slower than it would with concrete types.

 Rust accomplishes this by performing monomorphization of the code using generics at compile time. *Monomorphization* is the process of turning generic